Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 3. Optimizer States (AdamW, FP32): 2 states/param * 8B params * 4 bytes/state = 64 GB

-4. Activations: Depends heavily on batch size and sequence length.
-Could be 10-30 GB or more.
+4. Activations: Depends heavily on batch size/sequence length and use of techniques like FlashAttention.
+Could be 10-30 GB or more (highly approximate).

 5. Overhead: Estimate 1-2 GB.